astrojs/fitsjs/README.md

 This library may be used to read various forms of the FITS format.
 This implementation is under active development.
 In its current state it supports the following:

-* Multiple Header Data Units
+* Reading of multiple header data units
-* Reading FITS images
+* Reading of FITS images
+* Reading of data cubes
-* Reading Binary Tables
+* Reading of binary tables
-* Reading ASCII Tables
+* Reading of ASCII Tables
-* Decompressing FITS Images using the Rice decompression algorithm
+* Decompressing images using the Rice algorithm

 API
 ---